fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ## What we learned in these experiments

-- LLMs are good at summarizing text, if we use the right prompt.
+- LLMs are good at summarizing text if we use the right prompt.
-- Summarizing larger documents require larger context windows or more sophisticated techniques.
+- Summarizing larger documents requires larger context windows or more sophisticated techniques.
-- Getting good results require good prompts.
+- Getting good results requires good prompts.
 Good prompts are still an experimental process.
 - Sometimes we should not use an LLM.
 If we can easily get the information we need from the data, we should do that instead of using an LLM.

 ## Modifying and testing the code